Employment as an International Student

 Working off-campus: Curricular Practical Training (CPT)

 F-1 degree-seeking students can be eligible to engage in internships or employment outside DePauw's campus by applying for Curricular Practical Training (CPT) after completing one academic year.
 All off-campus employment must be reviewed and pre-authorized by International Student Services.
 CPT is required when either academic credit, pay or other forms of compensation are provided in exchange for work, including during the semester and during official break periods.
 Working off-campus without pre-authorized CPT can result in serious consequences, such as termination of the academic program and immediate return to the home country.
-Review the CPT Application for full details about eligibility and the application process.
+Review the ISS CPT Application (available at the ISS Forms and Documents website) for full details about eligibility and the application process.

 working in the us after graduation